carpentries/instructor-training/04-maps.md

 > Do they present concepts or surface detail?
 > Which of the relationships in your partner's map do you consider concepts and vice versa?
 {: .challenge}

+> ## Building Concept Maps Together
+>
+> Concept maps can be used as a classroom discussion exercise.
+> Put learners in small groups (2-4 people each),
+> give each group some sticky notes on which a few key concepts are written,
+> and have them build a concept map on a whiteboard by placing those sticky notes,
+> connecting them with labelled arcs,
+> and adding any other concepts they think they need.
+{: .callout}

 > ## What Are We Doing Again?
 >